koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 ## Conditional pretraining

-Korbak et al.'s [conditional pretraining](https://arxiv.org/abs/2302.08582) involves
+Korbak et al.'s [conditional pretraining](https://arxiv.org/abs/2302.08582) prepends either `<good>` or `<bad>` to each sentence in a document, depending on how that sentence is scored by e.g. a reward model.
+At inference time, you simply condition the model on `<good>`.
+Korbak et al. found that

 ![Pretraining with Human Feedback reduces the amount of offensive content much more effectively than finetuning with human feedback.](pretraining_alignment.png)